 Pioneers settled Sweet Home in the mid-19th century, building sawmills and felling the towering trees in the nearby Cascade Mountains.
 A prehistoric forest once thrived here, making the Sweet Home area a prime destination for fossils, agates and petrified wood.

 The route follows US-20 east past Foster Reservoir, a flowage of the South Santiam River and a popular fishing spot for trout.
 Above that is Green Peter Reservoir known for kokanee salmon.
 Below the dam, anglers pursue spring chinook and summer steelhead.
-As the road ascends into the Cascades, Cascadia State Park has pretty campsites under old-growth trees, swimming holes along the river and a short hiking trail to mossy Soda Creek Falls.
+As the road ascends into the Cascades, Cascadia County Park has pretty campsites under old-growth trees, swimming holes along the river and a short hiking trail to mossy Soda Creek Falls.

 Wagon Route Through the Cascades